freesui1984/IGGCN_/README.md

 Code & data accompanying the paper ["Classification of Epileptic Seizures in EEG Data based on Iterative Gated Graph Convolution Network"].

+The core code is currently undergoing refinement, and we intend to release it in its entirety following the official publication of the paper.